zenoss/zenosslabs/docs/zenpack_taxonomy.rst

 -----------------------------------------------------------------------------

 Supportability defines what organization provides usage, troubleshooting, and defect and enhancement resolution for a ZenPack.
+These elements are mutually exclusive.

 .. _zp_class_supportability_byzenoss: